wallynm/react-navigation-side-tabs/README.md

 ```

 ## Implementation
-I've implemented two basic projects, one of them is using `bottom-navigation` and other that only uses this package.
+I've implemented two basic projects, one of them is using `bottom-navigation` and the other that only uses this package.
-You can download and try yourself the package working, here's a basic implementation
+You can download and try the package working for yourself.
+Here's a basic implementation

 ```js
 import React from 'react';